-The scheme does not lie within a Geological Conservation Review Site (GCRS) or geological SSSI, and no GCRS or geological SSSI are present within 300m (SiteLink (nature.scot)).
+The scheme does not lie within a Geological Conservation Review Site (GCRS) or geological SSSI, and no GCRS or geological SSSI is present within 300m (SiteLink (nature.scot)).

 The bedrock within the scheme extents is comprised of Ben Ledi Grit Formation (Psammite and semipelite).
-The superficial geology underlying the scheme is comprised of Till and Morainic Deposits (diamicton, sand and gravel) (BGS GeoIndex).
+Information for Superficial deposits within the scheme extent are not available (BGS GeoIndex).